 On October 14, 2014, the District entered into a loan agreement with the Oregon Economic and Community Development Department, the proceeds of which were used for the modernization of the District's Frank E Clanton Municipal Water Plant.
 Interest on the loan is fixed at 3.53%.
 Principal and interest payments are due annually on December 1.
-The Debt Service Fund has traditionally been used to liquidate long-term debt related to the loan.
+The General and Debt Service Funds have traditionally been used to liquidate long-term debt related to the loan.